portraits

 Consistent Business Portraits

-A potential corporate client called to say they were looking for a photographer who could match the look of their previous business portraits.
-The company needed some new employees photographed in the same way as its existing pictures.
+A potential corporate client reached out, requesting a photographer who could replicate the look of their previous business portraits.
+Their new employees needed headshots that matched the style of the existing ones.

-It’s usually easy to match the look of previous business portraits and most professional photographers can do it.
-But just to be sure, I asked the company to provide samples of its previous portraits.
+It’s typically easy to match the style of existing business portraits but I asked the company to provide samples of the previous images, just to be sure.

 Oiy!